PaulskPt/qwstpad-arduino/README.md

 getButtonBitfield() — Returns current button state as bitfield

+There are more functions in the QwstPad C++ library that we not yet use in the test sketch

 Note: If you want a fancy output of button press info:
 Set the parameter to ```true``` in line
 ```